 Information Technology's website www.uu.edu/it houses all publicly available information about technology for the University.
 The page you are viewing now is part of that site.
 The QuickLinks section on most IT website pages includes links to other commonly used systems.
 Click/tap the Employee Resources header to reveal useful links for site information and access.

-The University's portal houses information and services for current students and employees who log into the portal at portal.uu.edu.
-To learn more about the portal, such as how to log in, visit www.uu.edu/portal or www.uu.edu/it/services/portal.cfm.
+The University's portal houses information and services for current students and employees who sign into the portal at portal.uu.edu.
+To learn more about the portal, such as how to sign in, visit www.uu.edu/portal or www.uu.edu/it/services/portal.cfm.
 Links to other University systems can be found on the UU Bookmarks tab of the portal homepage.

-In portal.uu.edu, on the red UU Resources menu, select UU Contact Directories & Pictures.
-Students' email addresses can be found in any of the directories posted after 9/1/2012.
+In portal.uu.edu, on the Menu, select UU Resources, then select UU Contact Directories & Pictures.
+Students' email addresses can be found in any of the directories.
 Employee email addresses can be found in the employee directory.
 For more information about the portal, see the previous question.

 Each employee is provided storage space on the university network to store files, e-mail, etc. Your space is allocated on three network drives/folders explained below.
 Files stored on those drives are backed up nightly.
 If you save files on your computer's hard drive, you are responsible for their backup.

 Students do not have any access to the any of these drives.